Glenn Stok is a technical writer with a Master of Science degree. He enjoys evaluating products, and can clearly explain their features.

 You want a low clamping voltage.
 This is the amount of voltage that is let through.
 You don't want to let through too high a voltage, as it will blow your equipment.

 The standard clamping for a 120-volt line is 330 volts.
-Don't buy anything that lets more than that through.
+Don't buy anything that allows more than that through.

 If this absorption rate is too low, you may only be protected for a single event.
-Then you need to get a new surge protector.
-This is another mistake many people make.
+Then you will need to get a new surge protector.
+That's another mistake many people make.
 They don't realize that the surge protector is not going to protect them indefinitely.

-You want to protect your equipment, but you also don't want to keep buying a new surge protector each time they protect you.
+Some of the cheaper surge protectors only provide protection once.
+It's like a fuse blowing.
+You do want to protect your equipment, but you also don't want to keep buying a new surge protector each time it protects you.

-If you use one that has a really high joule rating, then it should last through many power surges and spikes.
+If you use one that has a sufficiently high joule rating, then it should last through many power surges and spikes.

-I suggest a rating over 3000 joules.
-Anything less and your surge protector may not survive a spike.
+I suggest a rating of over 3000 joules.
+With anything less, your surge protector may not survive a spike.
 Your equipment may not be protected if you get more than one high voltage spike before replacing the surge protector.

-Surge protectors that have a low joule rating may be destroyed by a single high voltage spike.
-These cheap protectors need to be replaced often.
-You end up saving more money in the long run by getting a good surge protector joules rating to begin with.
+A single high voltage spike may destroy surge protectors that have a low joule rating.
+You'll need to replace these cheap protectors often.
+You'll end up saving more money in the long run by getting a good surge protector with the proper joule rating in the first place.